 Beckfoot Trust (incorporating Trust Schools) are registered with the Information Commissioner’s Office under Registration Number: ZA023846

 General Data Protection Regulations (GDPR)

 With the introduction of the General Data Protection Regulations on 25th May 2018, the Trust and Trust schools have reviewed their data protection arrangements to ensure they comply with the new regulations.

 How does Data Protection legislation protect personal data?

 Data protection legislation places obligations on organisations which must be obeyed when obtaining and using information about you.
 Data Protection legislation also provides "individuals" (data subjects) with certain rights which data controllers and data processors must respect.
 See www.ico.org.uk for more information.

 Data Protection legislation requires schools to keep personal data safe and to have appropriate systems, policies and procedures in place to enable them comply with their data protection responsibilities.

-Please refer to the Trust Data Protection and Freedom of Information Policy for further information.
+Please refer to the Trust GDPR Data Protection and Freedom of Information Policy for further information.

-Trust schools should refer to the Trust Data Protection - Data Sharing Guidance and other relevant policies and procedures and Privacy Notices and Fair Processing Notices for further information.
+Trust schools should refer to the Trust Data Protection - Data Sharing Guidance, contained within the above policy and other relevant policies and procedures and Privacy Notices and Fair Processing Notices for further information.
 Data Protection or Data Sharing queries should be raised with the relevant School Business Manager in the first instance or the Trust Compliance Officer.